mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 user interface to enter bets.
 As the bets are entered, the system stores them to this collection.

 Bets are made against lines.
-This collection originally was designed to store a *reference* to a line for each bet made.
+This collection as originally submitted in the database proposal was designed to store a *reference* to a line for each bet made.
 This has been changed to now store the actual value of the line.